Scrum + Kanban, Sittin’ in a Tree…

 Work items are practical to estimate: It’s important in Scrum to be able to know enough about an item of work that it can be sized to a reasonable approximation before scheduling.
 Relative sizing methods are generally used for this, and they deliver good results.
 Another approach to this is to break stories into units that are so small they are all about the same size and can simply be counted.
 One type of work unit for which either method is problematical is the defect.
 In the general case it’s notoriously difficult to know ahead of time even the approximate size of the job of resolving a given defect.
 Defect flows are difficult to accommodate within a planned Scrum backlog, but sometimes this is desirable or necessary in order to keep the fix responsibility with those who generated the issue.

 And when the organization is ready for a significant step: Succeeding with Scrum can require significant shifts in role expectations, management style, planning, requirements definition, and the working relationship between a software development organization and its business stakeholders.
+To help you implement Scrum, check out our Scrum board templates.

 Kanban is Good When…